El Tatio: Geological history

 During the Pliocene–Quaternary the Cordillera Occidental was subject to extensional tectonics.
 A related fault system was active; it is linked to Sol de Mañana in Bolivia and controls the position of several vents in El Tatio.
 The intersection between northwest–southeast trending, north-northwest-south-southeast-trending lineaments at El Tatio has been correlated with the occurrence of geothermal activity.
 The tectonics of the El Tatio area were originally interpreted as reflecting the existence of a graben before a compressive tectonic regime was identified.

 A series of ignimbrites was emplaced.
 The first was the 10.5–9.3 million year old (Note: Originally it was considered to be 9.56 ± 0.48 million years old, but later it was split into a 10.5 and a 9.3 million year old ignimbrite.)
 Rio Salado ignimbrite, which forms a 1800 m thick layer; this might imply that the source of this ignimbrite was close to El Tatio.
 The Rio Salado ignimbrite elsewhere crops out as two flow units, with varying colours, and close to El Tatio it is crystalline and densely welded.
 It was followed by the 8.3 million year old voluminous Sifon ignimbrite, which reaches a thickness of about 300 m in the area.
 The Pliocene Puripicar ignimbrite reaches a similar thickness, and it was later downwarped by faulting.

 This strong ignimbrite volcanism is associated with activity of the Altiplano–Puna volcanic complex, which has produced large volume dacite ignimbrites and sizable calderas, starting from the middle Miocene.
 Among these, Cerro Guacha, La Pacana, Pastos Grandes and Vilama produced supereruptions.

-The Tatio ignimbrite was emplaced 710,000 ± 10,000 years ago, while the Tucle volcanics are dated to 800,000 ± 100,000 years ago.
+The Tatio ignimbrite was emplaced 710,000 ± 10,000 years ago and overlies several of the Tatio volcanoes, while the Tucle volcanics are dated to 800,000 ± 100,000 years ago.
 The ignimbrite reaches a volume of 40 km3 and crops out over a surface area of 830 km2.
 The Tatio ignimbrite contains rhyolitic pumice and crystals, while the Tucle volcanics are andesitic and include both lava and tuffs.
 The El Tatio ignimbrite ponded in the El Tatio area and may have originated at the Tocorpuri rhyolite dome, which is less than one million years old, in a vent now buried beneath the El Tatio volcanic group, or at the Laguna Colorada caldera.